 It may be an opus contra naturam for some sections of white America to acknowledge the worth and dignity of the Black and Brown people who are their coworkers, neighbors, and fellow humans.
 Yet it must be done.
 Or for conservative governors to allow Black voters equal access to the vote (see Georgia’s new voter suppression bill) and to laws that uphold their humanity.
 But this is what is called for.
 It may be an opus contra naturam for conservative legislators to support diversity, equality, and inclusion at all levels of society for BIPOC, LGBTQ, Dreamers, refugees, and other minority communities, when it’s so much easier to cling to the status quo and remain opposed to whatever “the other side” proposes.
 Yet our conscience and our humanity hinges upon it.

 Rest in peace, George Floyd.
-You helped America start to acknowledge that Black lives do matter.
+You helped America begin to acknowledge that Black lives do matter.

 Onward, America, we have work to do.